There are three main school transition areas;

 - Out of school.

-This article outlines key considerations of these three transition areas, these areas are set out as stages 1-3.
+This article outlines key considerations of the three main school transition areas.
+These areas are set out as stages 1-3.
 The word student is used throughout to include children of any age and transition stage.

 Stage 1 – Transition into school